Chiral anomaly induced nonlinear Nernst and thermal Hall effects in Weyl semimetals: Semiclassical Boltzmann transport formalism modified by Berry curvature

 Note that, $f^1_{\bm{k}} \propto \tau$ while $f^2_{\bm{k}} \propto \tau^2$.
+We should mention, that the orbital magnetic moment is ignored here in this work for simplicity, as its effect on the chiral anomaly induced nonlinear responses is found to be negligible in recent works ~\cite{chiralanomaly_2020Li, Nandy_multiWSM_CA2021}.
 With the help of the above equations, we will derive the equations for the chiral anomaly induced nonlinear planar Nernst effect and nonlinear planar thermal Hall effect in what follows.